 Students 7â€“12th Grade

-To book a school tour, click the blue button below to fill out our Tour Request Form.
+To book a school tour, click the blue button below to fill out our School Tour Request Form.
 You must fill out the online form.
 Faxed requests can no longer be accepted.
 For K-12 students only.
 Click here to book an adult tour.

 Walk-in school groups with no advance notice pay regular museum admission; $7.50 per student and $18 per adult.